lure-sh/lure/docs/build-scripts.md

 Distro detection is performed by reading the `/usr/lib/os-release` and `/etc/os-release` files.

+### Like distros

+Inside the `os-release` file, there is a list of "like" distros.
+LURE takes this into account.
+For example, if a script contains `deps_debian` but not `deps_ubuntu`, Ubuntu builds will use `deps_debian` because Ubuntu is based on debian.

+Most specificity is preferred, so if both `deps_debian` and `deps_ubuntu` is provided, Ubuntu and all Ubuntu-based distros will use `deps_ubuntu` while Debian and all Debian-based distros that are not Ubuntu-based will use `deps_debian`.

+Like distros are disabled when using the `LURE_DISTRO` environment variable.

 ## Variables

 Any variables marked with `(*)` are required